dataforgoodfr/quotaclimat/README.md

 We can adjust batch update with these env variables (as in the docker-compose.yml):
 ```
 BATCH_SIZE: 50000 # number of records to update in one batch
-NUMBER_OF_BATCH: 4 # number of batch size to process
 ```

 ### Comparison between 15/20/30/40 window